yaretziulloa/f24-catalyst-challenge-attempt/README.md

 In this task, you will be tasked with learning the basics of JavaScript and Event Driven Programming in creating a simple Todo List App.
 By the end, you will have a basic understanding of how to create an interactive website using HTML and JavaScript!

 Google is your friend!
 You are not expected to be familar with web development/software engineering principles.
 If you don't know how to do something (i.e. add an string to a list), Google it!
 Explore StackOverflow and relevant documentation.
 Please do not ChatGPT the entire project.
-It will show during the interview and Catalyst will not be a fun/meaningful experience for you if you need to lean on ChatGPT heavily.
+It will show during the interview and Catalyst will not be a fun/meaningful experience for you if you need to lean on ChatGPT heavily to generate code.
+Feel free to ask it conceptual questions, but stay away from the copy-code button.

 Further instructions on what you are expected to complete are in the code file of the particular task itself.

-## TASK I - What is Event Driven Programming?
+## Task I - What is Event Driven Programming?

 It's likely that the programming you're used to doing is **Procedural**.
-You tell the computer step by step what to do to accomplish a task (i.e. When the program starts, call the main() method and start executing code to start listing random numbers for 1 to 10)
+You tell the computer step by step what to do to accomplish a task (i.e. when the program starts, call the main() method and start executing code to start listing random numbers for 1 to 10)

 In **Event Driven Programmming (EDP)**, the paradigm flips.
 We tell the computer what to do _in the event_ something happens, whether that be a user typing into an input or clicking a button.
 In this task, we will explore EDP by writing some basic procedures, then work on _seperating the concerns_ so that they could be tied to particular events.

-**JavaScript** is a language used to specify the behavior of webpages (do this when that) and forms the backbone of y/cs applications.
+**JavaScript** is a language used to specify the behavior of webpages (behavior = do this, when that) and forms the backbone of y/cs applications.
 We will work with it throughout the project.

 ### Part A